History of Ohio in Timeline

 On May 9, 1902, the state legislature officially adopted the flag of Ohio.

-On December 17, 1903, Dayton natives Orville and Wilbur Wright successfully invented the first airplane, making four brief flights at Kitty Hawk, North Carolina.
+On December 17, 1903, Dayton natives Orville and Wilbur Wright successfully flew the first airplane at Kitty Hawk, North Carolina.

-As late as 1910, interior canals carried much of the bulk freight of the state.
+As late as 1910, interior canals in Ohio carried much of the bulk freight of the state.

-In 1913, Ohio experienced its greatest natural disaster in the Great Flood, which resulted in at least 428 fatalities and hundreds of millions of dollars in property damage, particularly around the Great Miami River basin.
+In 1913, Ohio experienced its greatest natural disaster with the Great Flood, causing at least 428 fatalities and hundreds of millions of dollars in property damage, particularly in the Great Miami River basin.

-In 1913, what was known as 'Main Market Route 3' was chosen to become part of the historic Lincoln Highway, the first road across America.
+In 1913, one of the pioneer routes, known as "Main Market Route 3" in the early 20th century, was chosen to become part of the historic Lincoln Highway.

 In 1919, the Cincinnati Reds won the World Series.